Jwakers/overload/README.md

 - [x] Install and refactor with serwist
 - [ ] Set up a cron or background job to check for stale pushSubscriptions and delete them
 - [ ] Send notifications with convex actions instead of server actions
+- [ ] Add splash screen/start up images for android and iphone
 - [ ] Test on production deployment
-- [ ] Set up a system that sends specifically me an inspirational quote every day at the same time through the app to celebrate the PWA milestone

 ### Phase 3: Core Features